Hadexx/EndianFirewall3.2_Lightsquid-1/README.md

 Other information:
 ------------------
-- This instalation run together sarg, no need unnistall sarg report.
+- This installation run together with sarg, no need uninstall sarg report.